application-research/wildcard-tls-playbook/README.md

 Grabs certificates from Let's Encrypt, retrieves and encrypts them, then distributes them as needed.

 ## Requirements
-* A "bastion" host which will store the keys and update Git with them
+* A "bastion" host which will talk to DNS and Let's Encrypt to retrieve and store certificates
 * Hosts to distribute TLS keys and certificates to
 * Ansible 2.9+

 ## Usage
+Preparation:

 * Create a bastion host.
-* Install Git on your bastion host.
-* Generate some SSH keys on your bastion host for use with Git.
-* Create a Git repository to hold certificate materials, add your bastion host's keys to it as access keys with write privileges, and clone it to `wildcard-tls-materials` in your user's $HOME on your bastion host (for the user you'll login with via Ansible).
+* Create a Git repository to hold certificate materials
+* Copy vars/dns-secrets.yaml.dist to vars/dns-secrets.yaml and edit it
+* Accept the Let's Encrypt ToS
+* Edit `inventory` and fill it with your hosts as appropriate

+Running the playbook:
+ansible-playbook site.yml -i inventory --vault-password-file vars/vault-secret